Alexmhack/rasa_tutorial/rasa-demo/data/nlu/nlu.md

 - I changed my mind
 - what?
 - did i break you
-- I don't wanna tell the name of my company
+- I don't wanna tell the username of my company
 - that link doesn't work!
 - you already have that
 - this is a really frustrating experience